-PE I Health Options: Summer School or APEX in 10th, 11th or 12th grade or NVLA on-line Grade 10 Courses PE II
+PE I Health

+Options: Summer School or APEX in 10th,11th,12th grade or NVLA online

-PE II Waiver
+PE II PE II Waiver

-Health- 5100
+Health-5100

 This one-semester course is designed to introduce students to the intricate relationships between the structural and physiological functions required for the mental, social, and physical wellness of the individual.
 The course includes health awareness, body functions, human development, use of community health resources, first-aid techniques, and the relationships of these to the total health and fitness of the individual.
 Human sexuality and sexually transmitted infectious disease education, within established guidelines, will be an integral part of this course.
 This course will fulfill the one- half health credit required for high school graduation.